deusExMac/WebScraper/README.md

 - ``[ruleName]``: String.
 Name of the rule.
 In the current version, rule names should not contain spaces.
 Rule names are important as these names are used to store extracted values, by that rule, with these keys in python dictionaries.
 - ``[ruleDescription]``: String.
 A human readable description of the rule's aim i.e. what it does.
 - ``[ruleURLActivationCondition]``: List of regular expressions.
 List of regular expression that the URL of the web page must match.
 Rule is applied if ANY of the regular expressions in this list is matched.
 If no regular expression is matched, rule if not applied.
 If this list is empty, rule is applied.
 Example: ruleURLActivationCondition: ["en\.wikipedia\.org", "C://downloadedPages//"] meaning if URL matches en.wikipedia.org or C://downloadedPages//, then apply this rule.
 If URL (or file name) does not match any of regular expressions in this list rule will not applied.
-NOTE . is escaped as
+NOTE . is escaped as it is also a metacharacter.
+- ``rulePreconditionType``: Values ``Any`` or ``All`` .
+Specifies if all preconditions (all) or at least one  (any) the content must hold in order for the rule to be applied.
+Preconditions are specified in the rulePreconditions property (see below)
+- ``rulePreconditions``: List of preconditions.
+Each precondition has the following properties:
+    - ``ecCSSSelector``: String.
+Must specify a CSS selector.